raphaelbarbosaqwerty/Smart-Money-Flutter/README.md

 # Smart-Money-Flutter
 * I decided to convert the entire App Ionic [Smart-Money](https://github.com/raphaelbarbosaqwerty/TrainingMuscleMemory/tree/master/IonicStudy/Smart-Money) to Flutter App.
+## Observations
+* I know the code here has so much smells.
+I'll convert this code in the future using the Clean-dart.

 ## Informations
 * Version 1.0.0.
 * The App is in tests.